MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-group-policy-settings.md

 </tr>
 <tr class="odd">
 <td align="left"><p><b>Conflicts</b></p></td>
 <td align="left"><p>Identification fields are required to manage certificate-based data recovery agents on BitLocker-protected drives.
-BitLocker manages and updates certificate-based data recovery agents only when the identification field is present on a drive and it is identical to the value that is configured on the computer.</p></td>
+BitLocker manages and updates certificate-based data recovery agents only when the identification field is present on a drive and its value is identical to the value that is configured on the computer.</p></td>
 </tr>
 <tr class="even">
 <td align="left"><p><b>When enabled</b></p></td>